solacol/offsec-tex-exam-templates/README.md

-# Offensive Security Tex Exam Templates
+# Offensive Security TeX Exam Templates
 - Just because `LaTeX` > `Word`/`LibreOffice` etc.
 - Templates are more or less dirty, so not perfect and definitively not clean `tex` ... shame on me.
 - Templates contains examples for common stuff, like listing, tables and figures